 A payment bond guarantees payment of what the contractor actually owes, and that amount may be in dispute.
 If the contractor purchasing the bond disputes the claim in whole or in part, the bonding company will typically do some investigation to determine how much is justly due―including asking for a sworn itemization of the claim and supporting documents, and getting its principal’s side of the story documented as well.
 If a good faith investigation leaves the matter unclear, it’s a safe bet that the bonding company won’t pay the amount in dispute without its principal’s consent, which usually means that a lawsuit must be filed on the bond.
 Those lawsuits have their own separate statutory and/or contractual requirements and deadlines.

 Procedural defenses like insufficient notice or untimeliness aside, it is often said that a bonding company has all of the defenses to payment that the general contractor has (bankruptcy being the most notable exception).
 That may be overstating things.
 Thus far no reported New Hampshire case has ruled on a key question that has divided courts in other states: if there is a “pay-if-paid” provision in the subcontract and the general contractor hasn’t been paid by the owner, can the bonding company also hide behind the “pay-if-paid” clause and avoid paying the sub?
-We’ll find out eventually.
-(It has always struck me as unfair to the bonded contractor to require a bonding company to pay in such circumstances, for the simple reason that the contractor must reimburse the bonding company for every penny paid out on a claim, despite not having been paid itself.
+The issue is nuanced; I will elaborate in a future blog.
+It may seem unfair to the bonded contractor to require the bonding company to pay in such circumstances, given that the contractor must reimburse the bonding company for every penny paid out on a claim, despite not having been paid itself.
 But there are a few precedents reaching that result.

 A payment bond takes the place of a mechanic’s lien only in the public works arena; the availability of a payment bond on a private project does not prevent simultaneous pursuit of a mechanic’s lien remedy.
 Even on a state or local government project, a bond does not preclude the claimant from also getting a lien on the monies due or to become due from the awarding authority to the general contractor under RSA 447:15.
 And in my experience, liening the money is the more powerful choice.